Daisy Quokka: World's Scariest Animal: Plot

-That night, after taking selfies with people all day, Daisy finds her stand stolen by a pack of drop bears, who she chases into the wilderness, where she meets a grouchy old crocodile, who she quickly realizes is Frankie Scales, now a washed up, forgotten recluse.
+That night, after taking selfies with people all day, Daisy finds her stand stolen by a pack of drop bears, who chase her into the wilderness, where she meets a grouchy old crocodile Frankie Scales, now a washed up, forgotten recluse.
 Back when he was in his prime, Frankie's downfall came the day of the Fire Isles Finale, the final part of the WSG game in which the two finalists had to climb to the top of a large mountain.
 Frankie was competing against his longtime rival, a kangaroo named Jerry Whiskers.
 When Jerry tried to edge him out, Frankie panicked and accidentally smacked Jerry with his tail, sending Jerry falling off the cliff and being badly injured, resulting in Jerry being unable to ever walk again.
 In the aftermath, Frankie was shunned by the city who believed that he had cheated and deliberately injured Jerry.
 Frankie's achievements were forgotten, and Frankie felt betrayed by the city that once loved him, as well as feeling guilty for what he did to Jerry.
 He left, vowing to never return to the city again, abandoning his wife and daughter.
 Frankie Scales disappeared, never to be seen again.

-Upon meeting Daisy, Frankie is initially reluctant to help her, telling her that life will be much easier if she leaves her dreams as they are, but after being told by Daisy about Ronda, Frankie agrees to help her after all.
+Upon meeting Daisy, Frankie is initially reluctant to help her, but after being told by Daisy about Ronda, Frankie agrees to help her after all.
 The next day at the tryouts, Frankie once again meets up with Jerry Whiskers, who now uses a wheelchair since his accident.
 Jerry still holds a grudge against Frankie for what happened, and he is also revealed to be Ronda's coach.
-Upon finding out that Daisy is the athlete Frankie's coaching, Jerry believes that she doesn't have a chance.
-But Daisy is still allowed to try out.
-In order to qualify, the contestants must conquer an incredibly complex and dangerous obstacle course and hit the buzzer at the end.
+Upon finding out that Daisy is the athlete Frankie is coaching, Jerry believes that she doesn't have a chance.
+In order to qualify, the contestants must conquer a complex and dangerous obstacle course and hit the buzzer at the end.
 Only the top two fastest athletes will be able to make it to the games.
 Most of the participants fail the course, but Ronda, Daisy, and a third contestant, a cockatoo named Dex Brown complete it.
-Daisy is initially turned down because she took so long to complete the course, but the WSG president Augustus Maximus points out that Dex cannot be the second member of the team because he technically failed to complete the course because he didn't press the buzzer.
+Daisy is initially turned down because she took so long to complete the course, but the WSG president Augustus Maximus points out that Dex cannot be the second member of the team because he technically failed to complete the course because he did not press the buzzer.
 Because of this, Daisy is able to compete.